 Ask HotBot: Where is tuscany italy?

-Ask HotBot: What to see in tuscany?
+Ask HotBot: Where to go in tuscany?